 of a gigantic tourist industry, Bangkok offers plentiful accommodations

 at all luxury levels, priced considerably lower than the general

 international standards.
 It should not be difficult to find housing

 within 1km of the workshop location indicated on this

-by some of our visitors as a somewhat more upscale alternative.
+has been preferred by some of our participants as a somewhat more upscale alternative.

 We generally advise against the luxurious corporate highrise hotels, a

 few of which are located close to the university, but inquire if

 start at as low as 400 baht/night for a private room, for example, at Cozy Bangkok